flutter/website/src/docs/development/packages-and-plugins/plugin-api-migration.md

     ```

 1. (Optional) Create an `EmbeddingV1Activity.java` file that uses the v1
-   embedding in the same folder as `MainActivity` in the example project to keep
+   embedding for the example project in the same folder as `MainActivity` to
-   testing the v1 embedding compatibility with your plugin.
+   keep testing the v1 embedding's compatibility with your plugin.
 For example:

 ```java
 package io.flutter.plugins.firebasecoreexample;